LRP6

 Low-density lipoprotein receptor-related protein 6 is a protein that in humans is encoded by the LRP6 gene.
 LRP6 is a key component of the LRP5/LRP6/Frizzled co-receptor group that is involved in canonical Wnt pathway.

 Structure

 LRP6 is a transmembrane low-density lipoprotein receptor that shares a similar structure with LRP5.
 In each protein, about 85% of its 1600-amino-acid length is extracellular.
-Each has four β-propeller motifs at the amino terminal end that alternate with four epidermal growth factor (EGF)-like repeats.
+Each has four YWTD β-propeller motifs at the amino terminal end that alternate with four epidermal growth factor (EGF)-like repeats, followed by three LDLR type A repeats.
 Most extracellular ligands bind to LRP5 and LRP6 at the β-propellers.
-Each protein has a single-pass, 22-amino-acid segment that crosses the cell membrane and a 207-amino-acid segment that is internal to the cell.
+Each protein has a single-pass, 22-amino-acid transmembrane helix followed by a 207-amino-acid segment that is internal to the cell.

 Function

 LRP6 acts as a co-receptor with LRP5 and the Frizzled protein family members for transducing signals by Wnt proteins through the canonical Wnt pathway.

+A LRP6 mutant lacking the intracellular domain is defective in Wnt signaling while LRP6 mutant lacking the extracellular domain (but anchored on the membrane) are constitutively active.